 You are using an old browser with security vulnerabilities and can not use the features of this website.

-The DAAD tests are intended exclusively for students at institutions of higher education who are applying to participate in a student exchange program or for an internship.
+The DAAD tests are intended exclusively for students at institutions of higher education at Potsdam who are applying to participate in a student exchange program or for an internship.
 The DAAD test ‘diagnoses’ existing competences in listening and reading comprehension, as well as writing and speaking skills, and certifies language skills for applications to participate in a student exchange program or for funding from other scholarship programs.
 This is why this test cannot be used for admission to master’s degree program and does not replace the placement test that is mandatory for participation in English courses.

 Registration is done online and is only valid if you notify the test proctor immediately when you register, informing him or her which program you have applied to, when the application deadline is, and which subject(s) you are currently studying.
 There is more information on the registration confirmation about your duty to inform us of cancellations or withdrawals.
 Students who do not de-register for the test at least five working days before the exam, or who do not show up punctually in the testing room for the beginning of the exam, will be blocked from participating in the tests for one year.
 In the event of an excusable absence (court date, sudden illness), you must inform the test proctor IMMEDIATELY and provide an official document; do not do this after you have already missed the test.
 We ask for your understanding in this matter.
 This is necessary because, in the past, last-minute cancellations, failure to appear, and tardiness have again and again impacted the availability of seats in the examination.